juanca/blog/articles/react-component-architecture.md

 The outputted component has the sole responsibility of remembering some value via `onChange` and `value` properties.
 The component stores the input value in `this.state.value` and uses it to populate the value property of the input.
 The value is updated on `change` events (from the input element) via the `setState` asynchronous setter method.
-The component delegates presentational responsibilities to the base component used by the factory.
+The component delegates presentational responsibilities to the base component given to the factory.

 #### When?

-Once requirements indicate responsibilities outside the presentational layer, stateful components will suffice in accommodating any required **behavior** responsibilities.
+Once requirements indicate responsibilities outside the presentational layer, stateful components will suffice in accommodating any required **behavioral** responsibilities.
 Higher-order components are best used when the presentational models are pre-existing or extractable from the requirements.

 #### Why?

-Given existing components, a higher-order component can produce the desired component without violating the DRY and SR principles.
+Given existing components, a higher-order component can produce the desired component without

+1. violating the DRY and SR principles
+1. disregarding performance benefits from functional components

 #### How?

-In this example, the outputted component can be used to remember any value as long as the supplied component (to the factory) has the `onChange` and `value` **properties interfaces**.
+In this example, the outputted component can be used to remember any value as long as the supplied component (to the factory) has the `onChange` and `value` **properties interface**.
 Utilizing this pattern reinforces the importance of designing a robust `props` interface for components.
 A higher-order component binds certain `props` to the internal state of the outputted component.